BZoennchen/Pages/_posts/2026-04-03-cruelty-and-solidarity-en.md

 Yet beyond the loud grievance of the streets, in the soundless, glass-walled cathedrals of light and silicon, a far quieter, almost clinical cruelty is ripening.
 It is a faith that bundles itself in seven cold stars into a single radiance---an alliance of those who regard "the human being" as a transitional sketch to be technologically overcome {% cite gebru:2024 muehlhoff:2025 %}.
-In this light, the longing for the stars no longer appears as a departure but as a flight; an expansion into the void, driven by the dream of an eternity that no longer needs a body.
+In this light, the longing for the stars no longer appears as a departure but as a flight; an expansion into the void, driven by the dream of an eternity that no longer needs a body; to become a misremembered Puppet Master---a ghost whithout a shell in a Cartesian fantasy.

 From the heights of their galactic calculations, these architects of the future look down on the here and now as upon an ant colony in the dust.
 The suffering of the present---the exhaustion of the earth, the silencing of diversity---shrinks in their eyes to a negligible rounding error.
 It is an ethics that sacrifices today to a speculative singularity of tomorrow, a morality of arithmetic, a *rule of code* instead of law {% cite rosengruen:2022 %} in which a burning planet weighs less than the mathematical promise of a posthuman world of gods.
-There is nothing novel or imaginative about these ideas; they are archaic myths, and we must remain acutely aware of these ancient dreams of greatness that demand a catastrophic downfall to purge "decadence".
+There is nothing novel or imaginative about these ideas; they are archaic myths that provide narrow futures.
+We must remain acutely aware of these ancient dreams of greatness that demand a catastrophic downfall to purge "decadence" and to bring a new *technological order* into choas.

 >We should try to create autonomous countrys on oceans, under water, and all sorts of other spaces.
 Technology is the vehicle to escape and move beyond politics as we find it today. -- Peter Thiel